Continuous Architecture in Practice (short summary)

 Reliability

-Application and Database Clusters
+Application and database clusters

 Cross-site data replication

-Hot standby for emergency transfer
+Hot standby for failover

-MTBF vs MTTR
+MTBF and MTTR

 MTBF